voukatas/C-Playground/HashTable/README.md

 # HashTable

-A simple HashTable implementation where the key is a string and the value can be anything
+A simple thread-safe HashTable implementation where the key is a string and the value can be anything

 # How to run
 ```bash